Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Do not touch the glass part of any bulb with bare fingers; oils can shorten bulb life.
+• Do not touch the glass of the new bulb with bare fingers.
+Skin oil can shorten bulb life.

 🔧 Required Tools